 To use a background image, download it to your computer and then browse it as above.

-When you have code that prints an image that you want to keep, you can right-click on the image to save it as a local .png file.
-This save-image feature is works in Firefox and Chrome, not sure about any other browser.
-Alternately, you can take a screen shot and late crop it down to just your image, but that's more work.
+When you have code that prints an image that you want to keep, you can right-click on the image to save it as a local file.
+Alternatively, you can take a screen shot and late crop it down to just your image.

-Exercises 1 and 2 here are the last parts of homework-3.
-For both exercises, you will turn in the code and the final output image.
-We will have an in class art-show and contest using these images.
-Everyone must turn in 2 bluescreen images.
+Next Tuesday, we will have an in class art-show and contest using these images.
+Everyone must turn in two images.

 The contest categories for the images are: